-In addition to being regionally accredited under the Southern Association of Colleges and Schools (SACS-COC), ECULA also enjoys specialized accreditation under the Commission on English Language Accreditation (CEA).
+In addition to being regionally accredited under the Southern Association of Colleges and Schools (SACS), ECULA also enjoys specialized accreditation under the Commission on English Language Accreditation (CEA) and is a proud member of EnglishUSA.

 English proficiency waiver

 Students who pass the highest level of ECULA do not need to provide an IELTS or TOEFL score to ECU for either undergraduate or graduate admission.
 You still need to meet other admission requirements, however.